 It's not giving you an answer.
 It's giving you a variety of information on a subject that you can then work through on your own.
-The important part there, for us as marketers/SEOs, is content format and deliverability.
+The important part there, two important parts, your own SERP and format/deliverability.

 There's a third angle.

 You've got understanding and credibility (the articles you read on SEMrush).